RobPavey/wikitree-sourcer/docs/dev_notes/run_debug_unit_tests.md

   ]
 }
 ```
 You can then set breakpoints in the `fs/core/fs_extract_data.mjs` file and run in the debugger.
-In VSCode on Mac I use the `RUN AND DEBUG` tab in the top left section (click on the "play" style right arrow).
+In VSCode on Mac I use the `RUN AND DEBUG` tab in the top left section (click on the "play" style right arrow) to start the debugger.
 You can also use the dropdown menus and do `Run > Start Debugging`.
 There is probably a shortcut also.

 To debug your own specific examples change the three values in the `args` array.